xiaoming622/xiaoming622.github.io/_pages/about.md

 * Served as an Editorial Board Member of International Journal of Intelligent Information Systems (IJIIS, 4/3/2024-4/3/2027).
 * Served as a reviewer of IEEE Transactions on Circuits and Systems for Video Technology, IEEE/ASME Transactions on Mechatronics, CAAI Transactions on Intelligence Technology, Frontiers in Neuroscience (IF4.3), etc.
 * Served as a volunteer for IJCAI 2023, The 5th International Conference on Nano Manufacturing (nanoMan 2016, Macau), etc.
-* To be serving as a session co-chair of International Conference on Computer Technology and Information Science (CTIS 2024).
+* Served as a session co-chair of International Conference on Computer Technology and Information Science (CTIS 2024).

 Internship
 ------